koykov/queue/readme.md

 All workers in range `WorkersMin` - `WorkersMax` may have three state:
 * _active_ - worker works and processes the items.
-* _sleep_ - worker is active, but does nothing due to queue hasn't enouht items to process.
+* _sleep_ - worker is active, but does nothing due to queue hasn't enough items to process.
 This state isn't permanent - after waiting `SleepInterval` worker become idle.
 * _idle_ - worker (goroutine) stops and release resources.
 By need queue may make idle worker to active (run goroutine).

 Queue makes a decision to run new worker when [rate](https://github.com/koykov/queue/blob/master/interface.go#L12) became greather than `WakeupFactor` [0..0.999999].

+Eg: let's imagine queue with capacity 100 and `WakeupFactor` 0.5.
+If queue size will greater than 50, the queue will run new worker.
+If new worker wouldn't help to reduce size, queue will start another one till rate become less than `WakeupFactor` or `WorkersMax` limit reached.

+Let's imagine next that queue's load reduces and count of active workers became redundant.
+In that case queue will check `SleepFactor` [0..0.999999].
+If queue's rate become less that `SleepFactor` one of active workers will force to sleep state.
+Next check another on will sleep, if condition (rate < `SleepFactor`) keep true - till rate will greater that `SleepFactor` or `WorkersMin` limit reaches.
+Sleeping worker will not sleep forever.
+After waiting `SleepInterval` his goroutine will stop and status become _idle_.
+Sleeping state is required for queues with often variadic load.
+Permanent goroutine running/stopping triggers `runtime.findrunnable` function. `SleepInterval` helps amortize that load.

+Queue in balancing mode permanent balances workers count so that queue's rate is between `SleepFactor` and `WakeupFactor`.